It could be 2022 before the city of Jackson can correct all of the issues with its water treatment plants found in an inspection last year.

 The February 3, 2020 inspection conducted by the Mississippi Department of Health and the EPA office found numerous discrepancies in both water treatment plants, including turbidity (the measure of the degree in which water loses transparency because of dissolved solids), disinfection concerns with ultraviolet lights and disinfectant chemical storage and the condition of the distribution system, which is plagued by numerous leaks and breaks.

 One of the problems found by inspectors was with the membranes used to separate molecules during the treatment process.
-City engineer Charles Williams Jr. told the Northside Sun that city contractor Suez Water Technologies and Solutions will replace the membrane fibers on the No. 1 train.
+City engineer and director of the Public Works Department Charles Williams Jr. told the Northside Sun that city contractor Suez Water Technologies and Solutions will replace the membrane fibers on the No. 1 train.
 The city has advertised bids for repairs on the No. 5 membrane train.
 The plan, according to Williams, is to have both in operation by December 1.

-The city was also docked for the inoperable state of its Clari-Trac system, which removes solids from the water deposited by sedimentation.
-Williams said the Clari-Trac system has been repaired and is back in operation at J. H. Fewell, but that the one at O. B. Curtis is ongoing with no definitive timeline for completion.
+The city was also docked for the inoperable state of its Clari-Trac system at both treatment plants, which removes solids from the water deposited by sedimentation.
+Williams said the Clari-Trac system has been repaired and is back in operation at JH Fewell, but that the one at OB Curtis is ongoing with no definitive timeline for completion.

 The city told the Department of Health that the building would be repaired by August, but Williams said repairs will take until June 30, 2022.